Diamond Prices vs Gold Prices

-“The volatility of gold, which had spiked to $1,800 an ounce a couple of years ago but is now off by almost a third, has attracted lots of media attention,” said Benjamin Burne, CEO of White Pine.
+“The volatility of gold, which had spiked to $1,800 an ounce a couple of years ago but is now off by almost a third, has attracted lots of media attention,” said Andrew Brown, CEO of WP Diamonds.
 “Less frequently discussed, however, is the traditional stability of diamond prices relative to asset classes like gold or stocks.”

 “WP Diamonds helps consumers get the best possible prices for their diamonds and diamond jewelry.”

 “While there is no universally accepted index for the value of second-hand diamonds, the industry consensus is that second-hand diamond prices have been stable and continue to hold their value,” said WP Diamonds General Manager Matthew Howe.

 “According to IDEX Online Research, new-to-market, polished diamonds held their value in 2013, and this is a good barometer for the value of aftermarket diamonds as well.
 Meanwhile, sales trends in retail jewelry continue to be encouraging.
 All in all, this spells great news for consumers who are interested in leveraging the value of their diamond jewelry.”

 Andrew Brown adds that diamond jewelry sellers need not be worried about the effects of gold-price volatility on the value of their pieces.
 “On average, gold represents about 3 percent of the value of the average piece we purchase,” he explains.
 “Thus, in many cases, the gold value represents substantially less than 3%.
 The disproportionate value of diamonds by weight, combined with the small amount of gold in most of these pieces, bolsters the value of diamond jewelry in general.”

 When it comes to selling diamonds, it pays to sell to the experts.
 At WP Diamonds, we buy a wide range of designer gold jewelry, diamond jewelry and loose diamonds, all in as little as 24 hours.
 Simply complete the online form to receive your price from our experts.